Mirrormont Pea Patch: our organic community garden

 d.
 Volunteer hours must be completed by October 31st every year.

 a.
 During the gardening season, the Pea Patch Committee monitors plot usage.
 When plots need obvious attention for more than two weeks, gardeners will be contacted by email and asked to take care of the plot by a certain date.
 For vacations or extended away-times if you cannot find back-up to weed/water/harvest, contact the Pea Patch Committee and we will try to accommodate your leave.

 b.
 If the Pea Patch Committee contacts you about an untended plot two times in one year and your plot becomes untended a third time, the Committee will reassign the plot without further notice or refund.

 c.
 Violation of Pea Patch rules on gardening, behavior etc. will result in loss of privileges without refund.

 a.
-Motorized vehicles and equipment, with the exception of small rototillers, mowers, and weed-whackers, are not allowed in the gardens.
+Motorized vehicles and equipment are not allowed in the gardens, including rototillers.

 c.
 Garden plots are used for growing vegetables and flowers for the gardener’s own use or for donation to charitable organizations.
 Growing vegetables and flowers for commercial use is prohibited.
 Growing trees is prohibited.